Why is knitting good for your brain?

+Knitting is a craft that has been around for centuries, and it has recently been gaining popularity as a way to relax and relieve stress.
+But did you know that it can also have a positive effect on your brain and body?
 A neuropsychiatric study found that participating in activities such as knitting could reduce the likelihood of developing mild cognitive impairment by 30 to 50 percent for older people.
 Knitting is especially good for this, as it requires you to use many parts of your brain at the same time.
-Recent research shows what many weavers already know in their hearts, fabric has a measurable effect in calming anxiety and relieving stress.
-An international survey revealed a strong connection between fabric and feelings of calm and happiness.
+Recent research has revealed a strong connection between fabric and feelings of calm and happiness.

 Jane MacDonald